jingyizhuo/CESM2-FA_TC/README.md

 # TC downscaling based on CHAZ
 This is a notebook for running The Columbia TC hazard model CHAZ - a statistical-dynamical downscaling model which uses large-scale conditions representing the atmospheric dynamic and thermodynamic environment from a global model to predict the genesis, tracks and intensities of synthetic TCs.
-(Lee et al. 2018, JAMES)
+The details of underlying science of the CHAZ model can be found at [Lee et al. 2018](https://doi.org/10.1002/2017MS001186)) (Lee et al. 2018, JAMES)

-## Three elements of the CHAZ model
+## Three elements of CHAZ
 ### Genesis
 $$
 \mu_{\text{CRH}} = \exp\left(b + b_{\eta} \eta_{850} + b_{\text{rh}} \text{CRH} + b_{\text{PI}} \text{PI} + b_{\text{SHR}} \text{SHR}\right)